The Prevent Duty

 The Prevent Duty is part of the Government’s Counter Terrorism Strategy, CONTEST.
 Under the Prevent Duty, “specified authorities” are required to have a “due regard to the need to prevent individuals from being drawn into terrorism”.
 It applies to higher education institutions, local authorities, schools, further education institutions, the health sector, prisons and probation, and the police.

 The Office for Students regulates HEI compliance with the Prevent Duty and requires universities to have specific policies and procedures in place.
-The most recent guidance can be found here.
+Read the most recent guidance.

 By working with a wide range of partners, those implementing the Duty aim to safeguard and support vulnerable people to stop them being drawn into terrorism or supporting terrorism through early intervention.
 It also enables those already engaged in terrorism to disengage and rehabilitate.
 Prevent occupies the non-criminal space of CONTEST and sits separately from the rest of the CONTEST strategy.
 Individuals who are referred through the Duty can choose to participate in the CHANNEL programme.

 CHANNEL is a voluntary, confidential, multi-agency programme that seeks to ensure vulnerable children and adults of any faith, ethnicity or background can receive support before their vulnerabilities are exploited by those that would want them to embrace terrorism, and before they become involved in criminal, terrorist-related activity.

 The King's Approach